barebox/barebox/Documentation/boards/imx/variscite-dt8mcustomboard-imx8mp.rst

    $ ln firmware-imx-8.10/firmware/ddr/synopsys/lpddr4_pmu_train_2d_dmem_202006.bin firmware/lpddr4_pmu_train_2d_dmem.bin
    $ ln firmware-imx-8.10/firmware/ddr/synopsys/lpddr4_pmu_train_2d_imem_202006.bin firmware/lpddr4_pmu_train_2d_imem.bin

 Another required binary is the Secure Monitor Firmware (BL31).
-This is build by some ARM Trusted Firmware project (ATF).
+This is built by some ARM Trusted Firmware project (ATF).
 One fork is provided by NXP and can be downloaded from https://github.com/nxp-imx/imx-atf.
-Variscite does maintain it's own fork of NXP's ATF project.
+Variscite does maintain its own fork of NXP's ATF project.
 This can be found at https://github.com/varigit/imx-atf/.

 Once the ATF has been built successfully, the resulting BL31 binary needs to be placed in the ``firmware`` directory